alpnak/Signal_Processing_MATLAB/README.md

 Original color image used throughout this part:

 ![Original city image](sehir.jpg)

-The following 1×2 impulse response is applied to an image (convolution) to detect edges in it.

 **a)** The city image was opened in MATLAB and converted to grayscale.
 Its convolution with the 1×2 impulse response matrix h[i,j] = [0.02, -0.02] was taken.
 The new image was displayed alongside the original in a single figure, and the results were interpreted.